RaRedmer/prog-econ-final-project/README.md

 Just run main.py

-However, since the process takes very long with the whole data, one can decrease the number of rows by given the variable "num_rows" the respective integer value.
+However, since the process takes very long with the whole data, one can decrease the number of rows by giving the variable "num_rows" the total number of rows.
 Currently, its value is set to 20000:

 <p align="center"><img src="https://i.imgur.com/uUKT8vp.png"></p>